Bernardo-MG/development-docs/java/jpql.md

 Queries can contain variables, which are swapped by actual values when executing the query.

-In this example there is a variable named value:
+In this example there is a variable named id:

 ```
-SELECT entity FROM EntityObject entity WHERE entity.field = :value
+SELECT entity FROM SimpleEntity entity WHERE entity.id = :id
 ```

 ## Executing queries